warofexodus89/fabula_ultima_csb/README.md

 ### 4.3 Styling the sheets

 You got your template to show but you are not done yet!
 You still need to install the CSS to make it fancy!
+By default, Foundry doesn't auto detect CSS files (no idea why, security reasons maybe?).
+So you will have to manually specify the CSS file.

 https://github.com/warofexodus89/fabula_ultima_csb/assets/4443200/42decde1-3fa2-434d-9e7c-3d7cf4e98a4b